Four Corners, Maryland: 2020 census

+2010 census

 Four Corners first appeared as a census designated place in the 2010 U.S. census formed from part of Silver Spring CDP.

 As of the 2010 United States census, the racial makeup of Four Corners was 67% White, 12.6% African American, 0% Native American or Alaska Native, 7.2% Asian, 0% Native Hawaiian or Pacific Islander, and 4.1% mixed race.
 Hispanics and Latinos of any race were 17.7% of the population.
 Non-Hispanic whites were 59.8% of the population.